valerkahere homepage

 The Hidden Cost of Poor Development

 Even a small inconsistency in accessibility, usability, or code quality can lead to serious consequences that extend far beyond technical metrics.
 A poorly designed checkout process doesn't just lose sales — it can prevent a small business owner from feeding their family.
 An inaccessible government website doesn't just fail compliance standards — it denies citizens their fundamental rights.
 A slow-loading healthcare portal doesn't just hurt performance scores — it can delay critical medical care.
-These aren't hypothetical scenarios; they're daily realities affecting millions of users who depend on these systems.
+These aren't hypothetical scenarios; they're daily realities affecting millions of users who depend on these systems, like I do.

 My Development Philosophy